 - (E) Media Inquiries.
-The Commission staff shall not respond to media inquiries.
-The Executive Director or his/her designee may respond to media inquiries about the Commission.
-The Executive Director or his/her designee should not discuss details of cases that are not public record. - 1.
+The Executive Director or his/her designee may respond to media inquiries about the Commission consistent with the Commission's governing statute.
+Other Commission staff shall not respond to media inquiries unless designated by the Executive Director. - 1.
 Commissioners, past and present, shall consult with the Executive Director prior to any presentations regarding the Commission or responding to any media requests related to the Commission.
-Commissioners shall not discuss cases or case deliberations. - (F) Commission Staff.
+Commissioners shall not discuss cases or case deliberations. - (F) Comments as to Cases.
+During a Commission hearing, Commission staff and Commissioners are prohibited from sharing on social media platforms any information about a case unless it is specifically approved by the Executive Director or has already been shared on the Commission's official social media sites. - (G) Commission Staff.
 When Commission staff members leave employment with the Commission, they shall confirm that all work materials and case documents are returned to the Commission and no case files are in the staff member's personal possession.